Quantum Machine Learning for Distributed Quantum Protocols with Local Operations and Noisy Classical Communications: Learning Quantum State Discrimination with Noisy Classical Communication

 Finally, Bob applies a parity projective measurement on the $S$ qubits, using the projection matrices $\Pi_0^B = \sum_{\text{even }b}|b\rangle \langle b|$ and $\Pi_1^B = \sum_{\text{odd }b}|b\rangle \langle b|$, where ``even'' and ``odd" refer to the number of $1$'s in the bit string $b$, with $b\in \{0,1\}^S$.
 This produces the output $\hat{i}\in \{0,1\}$ with probability

-The goal of this work is to design the PQC parameters $\theta^A$ and $\theta^B= \{\theta^B_{\hat{a}}\}_{\hat{a} \in \{0,1\}^S }$ at Alice and Bob such that the estimated state index $\hat{i} \in \{0,1\}$ at Bob equals the true state index $i$ with high probability.
-We specifically focus on protocols with single qubit pair, i.e., $S=1$ as studied in \cite{LOCCNet_Nature_2021}, in Section \ref{section LOCCNet}, and with two qubit pairs, i.e., $S=2$, in Section \ref{section Noise Aware-LOCCNet}.
+One of the goals of this work is to design the PQC parameters $\theta^A$ and $\theta^B= \{\theta^B_{\hat{a}}\}_{\hat{a} \in \{0,1\}^S }$ at Alice and Bob such that the estimated state index $\hat{i} \in \{0,1\}$ at Bob equals the true state index $i$ with high probability.
+We specifically focus on protocols with single qubit pair, i.e., $S=1$ as studied in \cite{LOCCNet_Nature_2021}, in Section \ref{subsection LOCCNet in QSD}, and with two qubit pairs, i.e., $S=2$, in Section \ref{subsection Noise Aware-LOCCNet in QSD}.

-\subsection{Performance Metrics}
+\subsubsection{Performance metrics}

 Assuming that the two states $\rho_0$ and $\rho_1$ are selected a priori with equal probability, the average success probability is computed as

 This probability is a function of the PQC parameters $\theta^A$ and $\theta^B$ at Alice and Bob respectively.
 We are interested in the problem of maximizing the average success probability